 - Neither parent may be capable of raising the children because of drug abuse or addiction, alcohol abuse and dependency, incarceration, or a physical or mental illness.

 - Grandparents have established verifiable bonds with their grandchildren and have been closely involved in their lives.

 Contact a Plano Grandparents' Rights Attorney

 Are you a grandmother or grandfather being denied access to your grandchildren after your son or daughter (parent of the children) has died, been incarcerated or had their parental rights terminated?
 Talk to a compassionate, skilled family law attorney who has helped grandparents find legal avenues to resolve this type of grandparenting problem.

 On the other hand, are you a grandmother or grandfather who believes that it would be in your grandchildren's best interest to live with you because the parents, due to drugs or alcohol or mental issues, are unable to properly care for the children?
 An individualized analysis of your particular family situation and your goals may provide the answers that you seek through counsel and representation by The Rachel Firm.

 Schedule a Complimentary Consultation Regarding Grandchildren and Grandparents, Visitation Rights or Custody

-Contact Megan Rachel for a free consultation and case review from a respected Plano family law attorney with the skills and experience.
+Contact The Rachel Firm for a free consultation and case review from one of our respected, skilled and experienced Plano family law attorneys.
 Discuss your questions and concerns regarding your legal standing with regard to your grandchildren in any Texas community, including: